 Construction contracts will be awarded for the project at the first site in January 2009, followed by projects No. 2 and No. 3 which will roll out in three-month increments, with contract awards by April 2009 and July 2009.
-Because of concerns for construction industry capacity for projects of this size, the remaining four projects will roll out in six-
+Because of concerns for construction industry capacity for projects of this size, the remaining four projects will roll out in sixmonth increments, with the seventh project awarded by July 2011 and completed by July 2013.